solidtime-io/docs/docs/user-guide/billable-rates.md

 1. Go to the "Projects" tab in the navigation on the left
 2. Click on the project you want to set the billable rate for to open the project
 3. Under "Project members" find the user you want to set the billable rate for and click on the three dots on the right side of the user and click on "Edit"
-4. Set the billable rate in the "Billable rate" field and click on "Update project member"
+4. Set the billable rate in the "Billable rate" field
+5. When you click "Update project member" a popup will appear where you can choose if you want to apply the billable rate to existing time entries or only to new time entries.

 If the user is not a member of the project yet, you can add the user to the project with the "+ Add Member" button and set the billable rate at the same time.